|Post-harvest on farm, Ecuador||4 – 8 hours||Medium|

 |Storage at cargo agency, Miami||4 – 72 hours||Low – Medium|

 |Transportation to U.S. retailer||2 hours – 5 days||Medium|

 Source: H.L.
 Vega (2008) Trade and Transportation Costs in Ecuador: A Case Study of Fresh Flowers, LAEBA 2008 Fourth Annual Meeting Lima, June 17, 2008.

 A complex cold chain is involved to forward flowers.
-Once they are harvested and cut to the required size, they are dipped into an anti-fungal solution, assembled into bouquets (composition depending on fashion and specific events such as Christmas or mother’s day) and wrapped.
-Bouquets are then stored in refrigerated warehouses at temperatures just above freezing point to maximize the shelf life of the lot.
+Once they are harvested and cut to the required size, they are dipped into an anti-fungal solution, assembled into bouquets (composition depending on fashion and specific events such as Christmas or mother’s day), and wrapped.
+Bouquets are then stored in refrigerated warehouses at temperatures just above the freezing point to maximize the shelf life of the lot.
 The lots are then ready to be palletized and brought to the airport where once cleared through customs they will be loaded to a direct 4 hours flight bound for Miami.
-Once customs have been cleared (the main concern being pests) the loads are broken down and sent to retailers across the country, which can take between 2 hours and 5 days depending one the final destination.
+Once customs have been cleared (the main concern being pests) the loads are broken down and sent to retailers across the country, which can take between 2 hours and 5 days depending on the final destination.
 Bouquets arrive at retail outlets ready to be sold to the final consumer.
-At each steps of the cold chain, there is a risk that the lot could be damaged, either directly or indirectly through a breach in the integrity of the chain.
+At each step of the cold chain, there is a risk that the lot could be damaged, either directly or indirectly through a breach in the integrity of the chain.